openmpf/openmpf-build-tools/README.md

   [openmpf-contrib-components repo](https://github.com/openmpf/openmpf-contrib-components) can be built at multiple levels.
    * To build all the components in openmpf-components you can run:
-      * `python build_components.py -c ~/openmpf-projects/openmpf-components`
+      * `python3 build_components.py -c ~/openmpf-projects/openmpf-components`
    * To only build the C++ components in openmpf-components you can run:
-      * `python build_components.py -c ~/openmpf-projects/openmpf-components/cpp`
+      * `python3 build_components.py -c ~/openmpf-projects/openmpf-components/cpp`
    * To only build the OcvFaceDetection component you can run:
-      * `python build_components.py -c ~/openmpf-projects/openmpf-components/cpp/OcvFaceDetection`
+      * `python3 build_components.py -c ~/openmpf-projects/openmpf-components/cpp/OcvFaceDetection`

 * Multiple components can be passed to the `-c` argument by separating them with colons.
    * To build OcvFaceDetection and DlibFaceDetection you can run:
-      * `python build_components.py -c ~/openmpf-projects/openmpf-components/cpp/OcvFaceDetection:~/openmpf-projects/openmpf-components/cpp/DlibFaceDetection`
+      * `python3 build_components.py -c ~/openmpf-projects/openmpf-components/cpp/OcvFaceDetection:~/openmpf-projects/openmpf-components/cpp/DlibFaceDetection`
    * To build all the components in open-components and openmpf-contrib-components you can run:
-      * `python build_components.py -c ~/openmpf-projects/openmpf-components:~/openmpf-projects/openmpf-contrib-components`
+      * `python3 build_components.py -c ~/openmpf-projects/openmpf-components:~/openmpf-projects/openmpf-contrib-components`